 This heritage is now more accessible than ever thanks to arduous translation and analytical work undertaken by philologists, historians and others over many years.

 Having always had a general interest in history, my curiosity with the Brehon Laws stirred while casting around for a university thesis subject over a decade ago.
-Once settled on the Brehon Laws, I opened a (dusty!) window into Ireland’s ancient past, a window which remained open in my mind ever since.
+Once settled on the Brehon Laws, I opened a (dusty!) window into Ireland’s ancient past.

 My motivations for dedicating a blog to the Brehon Laws are twofold.
 The first is that I would like to see Ireland’s native legal heritage better remembered, understood and appreciated, including in mainstream legal education and practice.
 This is especially important in the centenary period marking the foundation of the Irish State.
 The second is more straightforward – I want to embark on a personal trek of rediscovery after all these years and I hope you’ll join me!